ninjudd/cake/README.md

 ## Custom Tasks

-You can also create your own custom tasks using the `deftask` macro.
-Just add your tasks directly to project.clj or tasks.clj, or if you put your tasks in a namespace within your src directory they can be used by both your project and other projects.
-In this case, you just need to add the enclosing namespace to the `:tasks` vector in project.clj.
+Custom tasks are created using the `deftask` and `defile` macros in either project.clj, tasks.clj or within your src directory.
+Any namespaces within src containing tasks will need to be added to the `:tasks` vector in project.clj and will be usable by other projects.

-Like many build tools, Cake uses a dependency-based programming style.
-This means you specify the tasks your task depends on and Cake will run those tasks before running your task, ensuring that each task is only run once.
-For more details, check out Martin Fowler's [excellent article](http://martinfowler.com/articles/rake.html#DependencyBasedProgramming) on Rake.
+Like many build tools, Cake uses a dependency-based programming model.
+This means that if other tasks your task is dependent on share a dependency, that dependency will only be ran once.
+For more details, check out Martin Fowler's
+[excellent article](http://martinfowler.com/articles/rake.html#DependencyBasedProgramming)
+on Rake.
 Here is the example from that article using Cake syntax: